golaravel/laravel4.1docs/commands.md

 When creating the command, the `--command` option may be used to assign the terminal command name:

 	php artisan command:make AssignUsers --command=users:assign

-If you need to create a command for a [workbench package](/docs/packages), use the `--bench` switch:

-	php artisan command:make AssignUsers --bench="vendor/package"

 ### Writing The Command